 Laboratory for Design

 A transferable design concept for the recycling of the materials used in consumer goods is expected to be developed using the example of a refrigerator/freezer prototype.
-If one takes a look at the proportion of steel, copper and aluminium, these together represent almost 35 percent of the weight of the refrigerator/freezer to be recycled, plus plastics with a weight share of around 30 percent.
+If one takes a look at the proportion of steel, copper and aluminium, these together represent almost 60 percent of the weight of the refrigerator/freezer to be recycled, plus plastics with a weight share of around 35 percent.
 This corresponds to a material value of secondary raw materials of around 25 million euros per year, just for the produced tonnage of a refrigerator/ freezer producer.
-This number points to the enormous savings potential that can be achieved by reducing the amount of materials used, substituting non-sustainable materials such as PU foam or coolants, improving the collection of metallic waste and increasing the proportion of secondary raw materials in consumer goods.
+A savingpotential is assumed that can be achieved by reducing the amount of materials used, substituting non-sustainable materials such as PU foam or coolants, improving the collection of metallic waste and increasing the proportion of secondary raw materials in consumer goods.

 Project flyer of the funding measure (German / English) (March 2021)

 The project flyers offer an insight into the contents and goals of the ReziProK projects and present first results in each case.

 Project sheets of the funding measure (German) (August 2019)